gildas-lormeau/SingleFileZ/faq.md

 # FAQ

+## Why SingleFileZ is a separate extension?
+There are some disadvantages to using SingleFileZ compared to SingleFile.
+JavaScript must be enabled to open the saved pages, and Chrome cannot open these files without passing a switch on the command line or installing the extension.
+It also takes a little longer to save and open the pages.
+This is why the self-extracting ZIP feature is integrated as a separate extension.

 ## Does SingleFileZ upload any data to third-party servers?
 As stated in the [privacy policy](https://github.com/gildas-lormeau/SingleFileZ/blob/master/privacy.md), SingleFileZ does not upload any data to third-party servers.
 All the work is done in your browser.
 However, when you save a page with SingleFileZ, it can download resources (images, CSS, frame contents, fonts etc.) that are not displayed or not cached but present in the page.